lamhq/tech-notes/pages/devops/aws/app-integration/sqs.md

 Lambda reads messages in batches and invokes your function once for each batch.

 When your function successfully processes a batch, Lambda deletes its messages from the queue.

+## SQS vs. SNS vs. Kinesis

+Kinesis Data Stream:

+- Consumers pull data
+- Can be used as queues.
+- As many consumers as you need.
+- Possible to replay data.
+- Meant for **real-time** big data, analytics, and ETL.
+- Ordering at the shard level.
+- Data expires after X days.
+- Must provision throughput.

+SQS:

+- Consumers pull data.
+- Data is deleted after being consumed.
+- Can have as many workers (consumers) as you need.
+- No need to provision throughput.
+- No ordering guarantee (except with FIFO queues).
+- Individual message delay.

+SNS:

+- Push data to many subscribers.
+- Up to 10,000,000 subscribers.
+- Data is not persisted (lost if not deleted).
+- Pub/sub.
+- Up to 10,000,000 topics.
+- No need to provision throughput.
+- Integrates with SQS for fan-out architecture pattern.